 Is this recipe gluten-free?

-Can I freeze pimento cheese?
+Can I freeze pimento cheese spread?

 Happy Cooking!